 (ABT support, OTAA activation)

-The development of mentioned sensors is nearing its finish with the official launch being scheduled to June 2019.
+The development of the mentioned sensors is nearing its finish.
 Info about the availability of sensors will be published on our webpage in the News section and will be also sent in one of our regular newsletters to which you can subscribe on this link.